 - RSV ROMANS 1:5 through whom we have received grace and apostleship to bring about the obedience of faith for the sake of his name among all the nations.

 The reason that Paul and his associates had received grace and apostleship, was so that they and others could enter into obedience of faith.
 Obedience is the pivotal mechanism of faith.
 Not all are obedient to faith, for some people choose to pursue earthly treasures and pleasures, which is to walk in harmony with the flesh and not in harmony with the spirit.
-These decide to not continue in this faith process.
+These individuals decide to not continue in this faith process.
 They cast it off and choose to live their lives for the world which is seen, rather than living their lives for that unseen world which is only entered into after resurrection.
 It is therefore always comforting to find those who share with us in this "common faith", having the "same spirit of faith" (2 CORINTHIANS 4:13).
-This may very well be the essence of the "unity of the spirit".
 Paul also speaks of a "mutual faith".

 - ROMANS 1:12 That is, that I may be comforted together with you by [dia, by way of] the mutual faith both of you and me.

-Only then can we have a true unity.
-It all turns upon whether or not we each obey the truth which we hear.
-We should not yoke ourselves together with those who have no faith.
-The gospel of Christ is unto salvation but only for those who believe that gospel.
-Within that process of hearing the gospel and then obeying that which is heard, the righteousness of GOD is developed.
+This is speaking of a community of faithful believers.
+To acquire this mutual faith we each need to obey the truth which we hear.
+Thus we should never yoke ourselves together with those who have no faith.
+The gospel of Christ is indeed unto salvation, but only for those who believe that gospel.

 - RSV ROMANS 1:16-17 For I am not ashamed of the gospel: it is the power of God for salvation to every one who has faith, to the Jew first and also to the Greek.
 For in it the righteousness of God is revealed through faith for faith; as it is written, "He who through faith is righteous shall live."